 A. North and East (Bays) Side

-The east side of the reservoir has to small bays and depending on the level of the water will be bigger or smaller (high water equal bigger bays).
-There is also one very long beach and as it goes north it runs next to the Moses Lake Dunes recreation area.
-We have noted several spefic sites where to launch from but you can launch almost anywhere along the east shore as its all sand and beaching.
-Launching heavy boats from the beach and bay areas is not advised as its highly likely you would get stuck.
+The east side of the reservoir has 3 bays and depending on the level of the water will be bigger or smaller (high water equal bigger bays).
+There is also one very long beach as it goes north it runs next to the Moses Lake Dunes recreation area.
+We have noted several specific sites where to launch from, but you can launch almost anywhere along the east shore as its all sandy beaches.
+Launching heavy boats from the beach and bay areas is not advised as its highly likely you would get stuck, but there are more gravel areas of the beach where it might be possible.
 In this section we number the sites starting south and heading north from the East Arm of the reservoir.

 1. K5 ROAD ACCESS

-Directions/Maps: This site is located off of K5 Road from the main road of Road G SE... please use these GPS reading in google.com/maps to get accurate directions with the follow GPS coordinates 46.987678, -119.245975 .
+Directions/Maps: This site is located off of K5 Road from the main road of Road G SE... please use these GPS reading in google.com/maps to get accurate directions with the follow GPS coordinates 46°59'15.6"N 119°14'45.5"W .
 Proceeding north along the lakeshore will take you to many access points.

 ACCESSIBILITY: PARKING...
 Gravel dirt combo parking area by water and along road; PATHS/TRAILS...
 None; RESTROOMS/FACILITIES/SHADE… None; SENSORY...
 No sensory tactile markers for those with visual and other impairments.
 DOCKS/LAUNCHES/PLATFORMS… None.
 Launch off bank; DIRECT WATER ACCESS… No access for wheeled mobility devices; TRANSFER SYSTEMS...
 None; CAMPING...
 Primitive camping allowed; O.T.H.E.R… Oddities/Barriers: Lots of sand; Terrain: Level to about 7% grade; H2O/Water: Water normally murky.
 Water temperature in the summer can be around 60 to 70 degree.
 No drinking water available; Environmental Conditions: High winds and hot temperatures in the summer; Resources: Food, drinks, and gas in Potholes Reservoir resort area and in city of Moses Lake.